DREAMiners/The-History-of-Proof-Of-Work-Mining/README.md

 1) Genesis block - Satoshi Nakamoto & Bitcoin mining
 1a) What Satoshi said about POW
-1b) Why proof of work?
-1c) Blockchain vs DAG
+1b) Why proof of work? mining profit driven vs support of the project you believe in
 2) Bitcoin Blockchain Growth      transactions, size, hashrate, pools, adoption
 3) Difficulty adjustment
 3a) Merged mining